 Ana was born in Kazakhstan and spent her formative years in Germany, where the rich manufacturing history and respect for STEM drew her to pursue a degree in International Project Engineering at Reutlingen University.
 “Out of a class of 35 there were only 6 girls and we definitely felt like we needed to prove that we belonged,” said Kraft.
 This motivated her to finish near the top of her class, which led to an exciting opportunity overseas with Walter USA.
 Immigrated to America - check!

 Five years of working in a field predominantly occupied by men, Ana noticed a few interesting trends.
 First, the women who work in these roles tend to form strong affinity groups.
 Second, that most of these women encountered a familiar problem that shockingly no one was addressing.
-In Manufacturing and STEM fields, safety shoes are a common work requirement.
+In the Manufacturing and STEM fields, safety shoes are a common work requirement.
 Some women wear them daily while others wear them when they need to go on the floor or in the field.
 Yet, regardless of use frequency, every. single. woman. hated her safety shoes.

-Safety shoe help prevent injury, which is vital.
+Safety shoes help prevent injury, which is vital.
 But who decided that safety shoes have to be so…ugly?
 As a young female professional with a business professional dress code, Ana found herself feeling self-conscious and uncomfortable.
 Her professional wardrobe clashed harshly with the clunky safety boots, but dressing casually made her feel unprofessional.
 A business meeting would often transition to a walk around the factory and to a networking event afterward.
 This left Ana with two subpar options: 1) dress-down and feel less confident; 2) carry around a change of shoes and try to swap them on the go.
 At a time when she needed to feel her best, Ana felt far from it.

 Physical appearance may seem trivial, but we all know that when you look good, you feel good and a sharp work outfit helps you be your most confident self.
 It’s also no secret that confidence can lead to more opportunities and success.
 At a time when people are questioning salary disparities, removing this small barrier for women is a step that needs to be taken.
 Ana explains: